rprops/MetaG_analysis_workflow/README.md

 ```
 module load Scythe/0.993b sickle/1.33.6
 ```
 Make sure that you have non-interleaved fastq.gz files of forward and reverse reads.
-These should have an *R1* tag in their filename, e.g.: sample.R1.fastq.gz.
+These should have an *R1* tag in their filename and saved in a directory called *sample*, e.g.: sample/sample.R1.fastq.gz.

 ### Start assembly